Skip to main content

 Setting up your development environment

-The data sources used in this tutorial are available in two Google Sheets.
-This one for the orders and this one for the customers.
-Make a copy of each so you’ll be able to test out the pipeline by adding, editing or removing records.
+Example datasets for this tutorial are available in two Google Sheets: this one for orders and this one for customers.
+Make a copy of each to your own Drive so you’ll be able to test out the pipeline by adding, editing or removing records.

 Customers table sample